This page contains the complete documentation for pbqff as a single HTML

 like main0.pbs

-just strips off any
+or main0.slurm). basename just strips off any

 directory information, which makes it a bit neater to use as the job name,